holosfind/digital_social_retail/sdk/ios/Digital Social Retail SDK Ios Installation Guide.md

 [x] ]Add these rows :

-- **NSLocationAlwaysUsageDescription** : put your text, You can customise the text of the field NSLocationAlwaysUsageDescription
+- **NSLocationAlwaysUsageDescription** : < put your text, You can customise the text of the field NSLocationAlwaysUsageDescription >
-- **Required background modes > Item 0 : App downloads content from the internet**
+- **NSLocationWhenInUseUsageDescription** : < put your text, You can customise the text of the field NSLocationWhenInUseUsageDescription >
 - **App Transport Security Settings > Allow Arbitrary Loads : YES**
+- **Required background modes > Item 0 : App communicates using CoreBluetooth**
+- **Required background modes > Item 1 : App downloads content from the network**
+- **Required background modes > Item 2 : App registers for location updates**

 Your info.plist should looks like:
 ![DSR build settings](res/info-plist.png)